How to plan a trip to Faial Island in the Azores

-Perfect island destination for sailing, visiting a renown sailor’s cafe and exploring an extinct volcano.
+It’s the perfect island destination for sailing, visiting a famous sailors’ cafe, and exploring an extinct volcano.

-Faial is known as the “blue island” for the abundance of hydrangeas of a very particular hue.
-These flowers are fairly common in all the archipelago, and they change color based on the pH level of the soil.
-This “hydrangea blue” is hard to get, but here, as you will notice, it happens quite naturally and effortlessly.
+Faial is known as the blue island because of the hydrangeas of a very particular tone.
+These flowers are relatively common in all the archipelago, and they change color based on the soil’s pH level.
+This “hydrangea blue” is more common in Faial.

 Top things to do in Faial island